estfernan/boost/docs/preprocessing.rst

 Expression Counts Normalization
 ------------------------------------

-Some methods need normalized gene expression levels as input. normalize.st is the function for count data to adjust for the library size, stablize the variance, and do the log-transformation.
-It provides seven normalization methods ("TSS", "Q75", "RLE", "TMM", "A-VST", "N-VST" and "log-VST").
+Some methods need the normalized gene expression levels as input. normalize.st is the function for obtaining normalized count data, including adjusting for the library size, stablizing the variance, and doing the log-transformation.
+We provide seven normalization method choices ("TSS", "Q75", "RLE", "TMM", "A-VST", "N-VST" and "log-VST").
 The output is the normalized expression level matrix, which has the same shape as the input count matrix :math:`Y`.
 ::
     normalized_count <- normalize.st(count, scaling.method = "TSS")